saloyiana/finalProject/README.md

 Now my respected readers to test my code, follow the steps below:

-1. clone the repo:
+1. Clone the repo:
 `git clone https://github.com/saloyiana/finalProject/`
-2. change your dirctory to it
+2. Change your dirctory to it
 `cd finalProject/`
-3. run this command to build the cluster , deploy tekton and tekton cli as well , namespaces , configure elf and grafana.
+3. Run this command to build the cluster , deploy tekton and tekton cli as well , namespaces , configure elf and grafana.
 `make up`

 4. Then you need to add the secret (until the vault be ready), as follows: